 This area includes health education, promoting good behaviour and developing children's awareness of themselves and others in the community.
 Learning is often incidental but always essential.
 It involves children learning to keep themselves fit and healthy and develop a set of values and beliefs, including respect for themselves, for others and for the environment.
+As a school we recognise we are educating the next generation to understand that our differences are to be recognised and celebrated.

-We include drug and substance abuse education, aimed at encouraging children to recognise the dangers of drugs and alcohol and how to assert themselves against negative influences and pressures.
+Physical well-being, health and lifestyles includes drug and substance abuse education, aimed at encouraging children to recognise the dangers of drugs and alcohol and how to assert themselves against negative influences and pressures.
 We teach children how to recognise and avoid addictive or harmful substances and practices and how to keep themselves fit, safe and healthy.

-In Brindishe Manor the children use technology to support their learning, including to access the internet.
-We teach our children how to keep themselves safe when using the internet and mobile phones.
+In Brindishe Schools the children use technology to support their learning, including to access the internet.
+We teach our children how to keep themselves safe when using the internet and mobile technologies.

 We will also develop children's knowledge and understanding of their roles and responsibilities and how to make a positive contribution to their community.
 They will learn about democracy and how local and national government works.
 We take time to develop children's ability to listen to others, to express their views, and to discuss and debate current ideas and issues.
+Children will also be supported in their understanding of the many ways to keep themselves and others safe in the real and digital world.